open-component-model/ocm-website/content/docs/getting-started/installation.md

 ## Bash

-To install with `bash` for macOS or Linux execute the following command:
+To install with `bash` for macOS or Linux, execute the following command:

 ```sh
 curl -s https://ocm.software/install.sh | sudo bash